LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 There is no order saved yet to database!

+For iframe PSP there might be additional UI work required to add javascripts required by the PSP iframe

 ---

-# Checkout process 3. - Payment confirmation
+# Checkout 3 - Payment confirmation

 .footer[Read more <br/>
 https://docs.litium.com/documentation/areas/sales/order-placement/place-order<br/>